andrbezr2016/account-management-service/README.md

 #### To run:

-1. docker-compose up -d
+1. Execute docker-compose up -d
-2. run account-management-service
+2. Run account-management-service
+3. Send requests to API on localhost:8080

 #### To change default sources: